Automatic and seamless connections for brain aneurysm mesh

 To summarize, the steps are:

 Centerlines are a set of points leading from point A to point B going through the center of the model.
 As you can see in fig. 3, the centerlines calculated for the model incorporate the aneurysm and go through the middle of all the branches that go in and out of the aneurysm.
-What is more, centerlines give us a lot of insight into the topology of the model – for each point on the centerline we obtain the information on what is the diameter of the vessel at that point.
+Additionally, centerlines help understand the model’s structure.
+They tell us the vessel diameter at each point along the centerline.

 Figure 3: Calculated centerlines for the mesh